SoftwareAG/c8y-docs/content/edge/operating-edge-bundle/diagnostics.md

 The diagnostic utility can be customized using a properties file located under "/etc/diagnostic-utility/diagnostic_utility.properties".

 {{< c8y-admon-important >}}
 The SMTP properties in the table below are only for collecting diagnostics information.
-For configuring the email server, see [Administration > Changing settings> Configuration settings](/users-guide/administration/#config-platform) in the *User guide*.
+For configuring the email server, see [Email server](/enterprise-tenant/customization/#email-server).
 {{< /c8y-admon-important >}}

 Following are the available keys used in the configuration file: